apache/jena-site/source/documentation/ontology/__index.md

 Once this step is completed, the model contents may be accessed in future without needing to read again.

-If the Customers ontology imports other ontologies, using `owl:imports`, the Jena Ontology API will build a union model containing the closure of the imports.
-Even if the base model is persistent, the predefined `OntModelSpec` objects only specify memory models to contain the imported ontologies, since memory models do not require any additional parameters.

-To specify that the imported models should stored in, and retrieved from, the database, we must update the ontology spec object to use the model maker that encapsulates the database connection:

-    OntModelSpec spec = new OntModelSpec( OntModelSpec.OWL_MEM_RULE_INF );
-    // set the model maker for the base model spec.setBaseModelMaker( getMaker() );
-    // set the model maker for imports spec.setImportModelMaker( getMaker() );

-This new model maker will then be used to generate persistent models named with the URI of the imported ontology, if it passed instead of OntModelSpec.OWL\_MEM\_RULE\_INF to the createOntologyModel method of the model factory.
-Note that once the import has been loaded once into the database, it can be re-used by other ontologies that import it.
-Thus a given database will only contain at most one copy of each imported ontology.

 **Note on performance** The built-in Jena reasoners, including the rule reasoners, make many small queries into the model in order to